snapwire-media/arion/README.md

 * Apply user-defined watermark
 * Get md5 hash of pixel data

-Each parameter is completely configurable via an JSON input and **Arion** can be called through any language that can execute shell commands.
+Each parameter is completely configurable via a JSON input and **Arion** can be called through any language that can execute shell commands.
+See the [API Documentation](../../wiki/API-Documentation) for more details.

 ## Installation
 Currently this tool needs to be compiled from source to work on your host system.
 Install instructions are for Ubuntu, but can be easily modified to work on any *nix-based system.